alvadeon/web-application-firewall/web application firewall tool/readme.txt

 THERE WILL BE AN TARGETTED WEBSITE WHICH IS CREATED DUMMY FOR TEST THE MAIN TOOL AND THE TARGETED WEBSITE APP.py SHOULD BE RUN FIRST
-AND AFTER IT waf_ui.py should be used
+AND RIGHT AFTER  waf_ui.py should need to be run.

 for running the application
 1. python app.py